 - Shall have the responsibility of overseeing compliance with the university's construction project specifications with respect to all capital projects. - Will maintain a copy of the hot works policy, procedures and permits of the general construction contractor for each project awarded.
-Any safety violations
+Any safety violations noted shall be forwarded to the Design & Construction Services Director, the Associate Vice President for Facilities Planning and Management and the Office of Risk Management. - ◆ Shall notify the Office of Risk Management Fire Safety Inspector of any maintenance contractor (excluding capital projects or major construction) who will be performing hot work activities at WSU so that the Inspector can inspect the work site and issue hot work permits to the maintenance contractor. - Shall ensure that hot work permits issued are placed on the hot work equipment.
+It is the responsibility of the maintenance contractor to provide the needed equipment and resources to conduct safe operations.

-- Shall notify the Office of Risk Management Fire Safety Inspector of any maintenance contractor (excluding capital projects or major construction) who will be performing hot work activities at WSU so that the Inspector can inspect the work site and issue hot work permits to the maintenance contractor. - Shall ensure that hot work permits issued are placed on the hot work equipment.
-It is the responsibility of the maintenance contractor to provide the needed equipment and resources to conduct safe operations. - Shall forward copies of certificates of insurance, confined space entry policy and lock out/tag out policy for all maintenance contractors to the Office of Risk Management. - Shall coordinate all hot work activity and issue hot work permits for all trades and departments within the Facilities Planning and Management Division.
+- Shall forward copies of certificates of insurance, confined space entry policy and lock out/tag out policy for all maintenance contractors to the Office of Risk Management. - Shall coordinate all hot work activity and issue hot work permits for all trades and departments within the Facilities Planning and Management Division.
 The appointed Authorized Hot Work Representative will issue permits and conduct onsite inspections of all "Designated Areas."